Simple Homemade Vanilla Syrup

 • Don’t cook the vanilla extract since it can lose flavor.
 Only add it at the end after the dissolved sugar and water is off the heat.

-• Vanilla syrup can be stored in the refrigerator for up to 2 weeks in an airtight container like this one.
+• Vanilla syrup can be stored in the refrigerator for up to 2 weeks in an airtight container.

-• Use 1-2 tablespoons of syrup to your coffee or latte.
+• Use 1-2 tablespoons of syrup per serving of coffee.

 Questions You May Have